cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-engineer.md

 </details>

-## Assurance-specific items
+## Cybersecurity-specific items

-These items are only mandatory for someone stepping into an Assurance squad role, but you are welcome to subscribe even if you are on another squad:
+These items are only mandatory for someone stepping into an Cybersecurity squad role, but you are welcome to subscribe even if you are on another squad:

 - [ ] Subscribe to CISA alerts/updates: <https://www.cisa.gov/about/contact-us/subscribe-updates-cisa>
 - [ ] Subscribe to FedRAMP mailing lists: <https://public.govdelivery.com/accounts/USGSA/subscriber/topics?qsp=USGSA_2224>